 Master of Arts in Art Therapy and Counseling

-The Master of Arts in Art Therapy and Counseling is committed to providing a high quality educational experience by preparing students with a broad understanding of art materials and the healing potential of the creative process along with sound psychological theory, students are prepared to succeed in this exciting field.
-The program encourages professional growth within a cohesive and passionate community of students who are able to be sensitive to an ethical, reflective and socially aware practice of art therapy.
-The hallmark of the course curriculum is an intensive, rigorous and rewarding student-centered approach that fosters reflective thinking and a deep respect for diversity of the human experience.
+The Master of Arts in Art Therapy and Counseling is committed to providing a high quality and holistic educational experience.
+By combining a deep understanding of art materials, the healing potential of the creative process, and sound psychological theory, students are prepared to succeed in this exciting field.
+The program encourages professional growth within a cohesive and passionate community of students who are sensitive to an ethical, reflective, and socially-aware practice of art therapy.
+The hallmark of the course curriculum is an intensive, rigorous, and rewarding student-centered approach that fosters reflective thinking and a deep respect for diversity of the human experience.

 What is Art Therapy?

 - A human service profession that blends the disciplines of art, psychology, and counseling